-3.106 API Guideline 17 and EMI Guideline 17 sets out the information which must be provided by an applicant in relation to its statutory auditor or audit firm.
+- 3.106 API Guideline 17 and EMI Guideline 17 sets out the information which must be provided by an applicant in relation to its statutory auditor or audit firm.
 Applicants are required to provide a description of the audit and organisational arrangements that have been set up in relation to the safeguarding measures, governance arrangements, risk management procedures, internal control mechanisms, security incidents and security-related customer complaints and organisational structure described in the application.
 These should show that the applicant is taking all reasonable steps to protect the interests of its customers and to ensure the continuity and reliability of performance of payment services and issuance of e-money.
-See section 3.34 above.

-Depending on the nature, scale and complexity of its business, to comply with the requirement of the PSRs 2017 and EMRs for sound accounting procedures and adequate internal control mechanisms, it may be appropriate for a firmClose links (regulation 13(4C))
+See section 3.34 above. - 3.107 Depending on the nature, scale and complexity of its business, to comply with the requirement of the PSRs 2017 and EMRs for sound accounting procedures and adequate internal control mechanisms, it may be appropriate for a firm to maintain an internal audit function which is separate and independent from the other functions and activities of the firm.
+We would expect the internal audit function to have the following responsibilities: - establish, implement and maintain an audit plan to examine and evaluate the adequacy and effectiveness of the firm's systems, internal control mechanisms and arrangements